 Enjoy spectacular game viewing in the Nsefu sector of South Luangwa, where Tena Tena is situated

 Enjoy a glorious sunset from the bar on the banks of the Luangwa River in front of Tena Tena

 Watch the elephants as they come down to drink in the lagoon just in front of camp

 Take a walk among the ebony groves with your expert guide - with the chance to spot leopard in the dappled sunlight

 Game view from the comfort of your shower in your open-air bathroom

 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

-Call us on to start planning your holiday to Tena Tena Camp or take a look at our itineraries to Zambia
+To start planning your holiday to Tena Tena Camp

 Tena Tena is a remote seasonal camp lying within the quiet Nsefu sector of the South Luangwa National Park in Zambia.
 Tena Tena's six comfortable and stylish tents ensure a unique wilderness safari experience.